Man attacked, 83-year-old woman pushed to ground in Central Park

 As the attacker ran off, he pushed an 83-year-old woman, causing her to fall and hit her head.

-The woman is in the hospital and is expected to be okay.
+The 83-year-old woman is in the hospital and is expected to be okay.

 ALSO READ | Suspect in court today after subway cleaner attacked in Bronx